 The ONAP project addresses the rising need for a common automation platform for telecommunication, cable, and cloud service providers—and their solution providers—to deliver differentiated network services on demand, profitably and competitively, while leveraging existing investments.

-The challenge that ONAP meets is to help operators of telecommunication networks to keep up with the scale and cost of manual changes required to implement new service offerings, from installing new data center equipment to, in some cases, upgrading on-premises customer equipment.
+The challenge that ONAP meets is to help network operators keep up with the scale and cost of manual changes required to implement new service offerings, from installing new data center equipment to, in some cases, upgrading on-premises customer equipment.
 Many are seeking to exploit SDN and NFV to improve service velocity, simplify equipment interoperability and integration, and to reduce overall CapEx and OpEx costs.
 In addition, the current, highly fragmented management landscape makes it difficult to monitor and guarantee service-level agreements (SLAs).
+These challenges are still very real now as ONAP creates its eighth release.

 The ONAP platform allows end-user organizations and their network/cloud providers to collaboratively instantiate network elements and services in a rapid and dynamic way, together with supporting a closed control loop process that supports real-time response to actionable events.
 In order to design, engineer, plan, bill and assure these dynamic services, there are three major requirements: